 Do you have children?
 Do you know exactly how to care for their teeth and gums?
 Do you know when to take them to the dentist?
 It is important to provide your child with a “dental home”.
 Dentistry is not just for adults and the entire family should benefit from proper oral health.
-Fort Myers dentist Drs.
-Bass and Donovan Dentistry long to ensure that your children and family grow up with the knowledge, comfort, and direction to maintain excellent oral health for the entirety of their lives.
+Dr. Donovan strives to ensure that your children and family grow up with the knowledge, comfort, and direction to maintain excellent oral health for the entirety of their lives.
 We have discussed below many of the frequent issues and concerns that surround pediatric dentistry.
+A visit with a pediatric dentist may benefit you younger children's needs.

 Brushing the Child’s Teeth